The World as a Constant Recreation

 My help is from within Yehovah who makes* heavens and earth.

-*Translated literally. עֹשֵׂה osei (makes) is a po’el, the present form of verbs in the kal (simple form).
-The Scripture does not make vague statements.
+*Translated literally, “makes” in present tense. עֹשֵׂה osei (makes) is a po’el, the present form of verbs in the kal (simple form).
+The Scripture does not make vague statements, when it has used the present form to convey the idea of a continuous recreation of the world.

 As this verse seems relatively straightforward, there is a layer of meaning behind it.
 On a simple level the verse states the fact that YHVH is the Maker of the heavens and the earth.
 But on the second layer, it is revealed to us that He still makes the heavens and the earth expressed by the present tense employed here: “YHVH who makes”.
 What does it mean?